-NHS Arterial Reconstruction projects, including new construction, will provide for additional continuous travel lanes needed to meet a future-year projected travel demand.
+Non-NHS State Highway Reconstruction projects, including new construction, will provide for additional continuous travel lanes needed to meet a future-year projected travel demand.
 Auxiliary lanes, including truck climbing lanes and continuous acceleration/deceleration lanes, will be constructed when justified.

-Capacity improvements to add additional travel lanes may be delayed if not justified within the first ten years of the 20-year design life.
+Capacity improvements to add additional travel lanes may be delayed if not justified within the first ten years of the selected future-year design life.